0sm1les/gopherbb/README.md

 The default user name colors can be changed by editing the user table in gopherbb.sql, default username colors are black.

 ## TODO
+- bug in /user/:user/posts
+- refine css for chrome